 Article 259.2 Requirements to be an Accredited Jumping Course Designer

-Financial members of EA, who are interested in becoming an Official Course Designer, must contact their respective State Jumping Committee for further information on the process.
+Financial members of EA, who are interested in becoming an EA Jumping Course Designer, must contact their respective State Jumping Committee for further information on the process.
+When appropriate submit correct application forms and supporting evidence.